Back to National Guide

 What Affects the Cost

 • Roof cavity access.
-Perth's standard tile roofs provide excellent cavity access for ductwork.
+Perth's standard concrete tile roofs provide excellent cavity access for ductwork.
 This is one area where Perth installations are easier than many eastern-state homes.
 However, flat or low-pitch roofs in some modern builds create tighter working conditions.

 A replacement system in a single-storey, 3-bedroom tile-roof home with existing ductwork routes, good roof access, and single-zone control sits toward $7,600.
-A new installation in a large 5-bedroom home with 4-zone control, three-phase upgrade, evaporative system removal, and premium brand unit pushes toward $20,900.
+A new installation in a large 5-bedroom home with 4-zone smart control, three-phase upgrade, evaporative system removal, and premium brand unit pushes toward $20,900.

 Perth-Specific Considerations